2015–16 Juventus FC season: Season review

 In the summer of 2015, several departures and arrivals occurred: Pirlo, Vidal, Tevez, Coman and Llorente leave the club, all towards foreign leagues.
 In order to counterbalance sales, the club proceeds to buy Alex Sandro, Khedira, Dybala, Zaza and Mandžukić.
 Juventus won the Supercoppa Italiana but the line-up revolution looks deleterious, as the Bianconeri start the domestic league with two losses to Udinese and Roma.
 In the following weeks, the club suffers draws to Chievo and Frosinone at Juventus Stadium, while Napoli and Sassuolo also defeat Allegri's team.
 In Europe, however, the second place of previous season is confirmed: Juventus suffers only one loss during the group stage, in the last match by Sevilla.
 Then the club went on a run in the league that resulted in a series of 15 wins in row, starting with Derby della Mole which ended 2–1 (with the final goal scored in injury time).
 In the first leg of the Coppa Italia semi-finals, Internazionale lost 3–0 in Turin.

 The winning league streak is stopped on 19 February 2016, due to a goalless draw with Bologna.
 Four days later, Juventus face Bayern Munich (for the Champions League round of 16), the German side goes up 2–0, before Juventus manage to fill the gap for a final 2–2 draw.
 The Nerazzurri were able to recover from a 3–goal handicap: they lose only on penalties, due to Palacio's miss.
 In the second round of 16 leg in the Champions League, Pogba and Cuadrado bring Juventus up 2–0, but Lewandowski and Thomas Müller (who scores during injury time) equalize the score: in extra time, Thiago and ex-Juventus player Coman mark the goals to knock-out Juventus out 4–2.
 Four days after, Buffon celebrates a record for goalkeepers in Serie A, having a clean sheet of 974 minutes.
-On 25 April, Juventus, nine points over Napoli, mathematically won the Scudetto, after Napoli were defeated by Roma.
+On 25 April, Juventus, nine points ahead of Napoli, were assured of the Scudetto, after Napoli were defeated by Roma.
 Juventus ended the league with 91 points, also winning, a week later, the domestic cup (for the second time in row) with a 1–0 in extra time win against Milan.